jhzrtan/jhzrtan/README.md

 - 👋 Hi, I’m @jhzrtan
 - 👀 I’m interested in playing games
-- 🌱 I’m currently learning on how to make a code and to program it
+- 🌱 I’m currently learning on how to make a code and how to program it
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on . . .
-- 📫 How to reach me ...
+- 📫 How to reach me?
+You can follow my ig acc: @jhez_w.h.u.t / https://www.instagram.com/jhez_w.h.u.t/

 <!---
 jhzrtan/jhzrtan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.